microsoft/pai/docs/upgrade/upgrade_to_v0.10.md

 ## It's Done

-Now you have the release v0.10 install, please check the [release notes](../../release-notes.md) for new features.
+Now you have the release v0.10 install, please check the release-notes for new features.